treeverse/lakeFS/docs/contributing.md

 Check back shortly after submitting your pull request to make sure that your code passes these checks.
 If any of the checks come back with a red X, then do your best to address the errors.

+A developer from our team we will review your pull request, and may request some changes to it.
+After the request is approved, it will be merged to our main branch.

 ## Documentation